rakeshnexturn/NexTurn_DevOps/README.md

     7.How to copy the git branch to another branch?
     8.How to clone a git repo and do some change and how to push that changed code to git hub?
     9.What are 3 main components in GitHub ?
+    10.What is the difference between CVCS and DVCS?
+    11.What is git cherry-pick?
 ## _Cloud Computing_
     1.What do you mean by Cloud Computing ?
     2.What is Iaas,Paas and Saas?